LG V35 ThinQ vs. LG V30: Out with the old, in with the ThinQ

-With an impressive dual camera setup, plenty of video recording options, and AI smarts built into its core, the LG V35 ThinQ is an impressive new smartphone from LG.
-But it has been less than a year since the LG V30 rolled out.
+With an impressive dual camera setup, plenty of video-recording options, and A.I. smarts built into its core, the LG V35 ThinQ is an impressive new smartphone from LG.
+But it’s been less than a year since the LG V30 rolled out.
 What has the South Korean manufacturer added?
 Is the V35 ThinQ a major improvement over its predecessor?
 We decided to put the two phones head-to-head to find out.

 |LG V35 ThinQ